rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 Tempest: God of storms and sudden weather
 Raijin: God of lightning and thunder.

-Taleous Vermillion: Crimson covert owlin
+Taleous Vermillion: Crimson covert Owlin

 At the Mysteria Academy
 Groundskeeper Cloverine - Tends to the land and gardens of the school.
 Special contact of mine.
+Headmaster Schrodinger

 Session notes: 4
 	Increase in security at the academy with "the military".